3 Reasons Why Mortgage Life Insurance Might Not Be a Good Fit For You

 1) Mortgage Life Insurance is more expensive

 In a direct cost comparison given the example of a 31 year old with a $250,000 mortgage SLAW (Canada’s Law magazine) found that the banks mortgage life insurance policy was 40% more expensive than an equivalent term life insurance policy.
-Also, after 10 years the life insurance policy still pays out $250,000, while the banks policy only covers $50,000 (the balance of the mortgage).
+Also, after 10 years the life insurance policy still pays out $250,000, while the banks policy still costs the same but pays out $50,000 less (the balance of the mortgage).

 2) The bank get’s the money not your loved ones